karthikhn16/Messaging-and-Task-Management/README.md

 ## Features

 - **Task Management:**
-  - Add, edit, and delete tasks.
+  - Add and delete tasks.
   - Mark tasks as completed.
-  - Organize tasks based on priority.

 - **Real-Time Messaging:**
   - Chat with other users in real-time.